Macy conferences: Cybernetics Conferences

 The Cybernetics conferences were held between 1946 and 1953, organized by the Josiah Macy, Jr. Foundation, motivated by Lawrence K. Frank and Frank Fremont-Smith of the Foundation.
 As chair of this set of conferences, Warren McCulloch had responsibility to ensure that disciplinary boundaries were crossed.
 The Cybernetics were particularly complex as a result of bringing together the most diverse group of participants of any of the Macy conferences, so they were the most difficult to organize and maintain.

 The principal purpose of these series of conferences was to set the foundations for a general science of the workings of the human mind.
 These were one of the first organized studies of interdisciplinarity, spawning breakthroughs in systems theory, cybernetics, and what later became known as cognitive science.

 One of the topics spanning a majority of the conferences was reflexivity.
 Claude Shannon, one of the attendees, had previously worked on information theory and laid one of the initial frameworks for the Cybernetic Conferences by postulating information as a probabilistic element which reduced the uncertainty from a set of choices (i.e. being told a statement is true, or even false, completely reduces the ambiguity of its message).

-Other conference members, especially Donald MacKay, sought to reconcile Shannon's view of information, which they called selective information, with theirs of 'structural' information which signified how selective information was to be understood (i.e. a true statement might acquire additional meanings in varied settings though the information exchanged itself has not changed).
-The addition of meaning into the concept of information necessarily brought the role of the observer into the Macy Conferences.
-MacKay argued that by receiving and interpreting a message, the observer and the information they perceived ceased to exist independently of one another.
-The individual reading and processing the information does so relative to their preexisting internal state, consisting of what they already know and have experienced, and only then acts.
+Other conference members, especially Donald MacKay, sought to reconcile Shannon's view of information, which they called selective information, with their concept of structural information, which signified how selective information was to be understood: a given true statement might acquire additional meanings in varied settings without further communication.
+The addition of meaning into the concept of information necessarily brought in the role of the observer.
+MacKay argued that in receiving and interpreting a message, the observer and the received information become indivisible: the receiver interprets the message relative to a preexisting internal state consisting of what is already known.

-MacKay further muddled the role of information and its meaning by introducing the idea of reflexivity and feedback loops into his thought experiment.
-By claiming that the influence of the original message on the initial observer could be perceived by a separate individual, MacKay turned the second individual into an additional observer which could be elicited to react just how the initial observer did, a reaction that could then further be observed by a nested doll of observers ad infinitum.

-Reflexive feedback loops continued to come up during the Macy Conferences and became a prominent issue during its later discussions as well, most notably in the discussions regarding behavioral patterns of the human mind.
+MacKay further conflated the roles of information and its meaning through the idea of reflexivity and feedback loops.
+The effect of the original message on the initial observer could be perceived by a second observer mimetically, producing a possibly different interpretation, which could then reflect back on the initial observer or on others ad infinitum.
+Reflexive feedback loops became prominent during the later discussions on behavioral patterns of the human mind.